 Tostadas have increasingly become one of my kids' favorite foods.
-Usually I make them bean or avocado tostadas just like my mom used to make when I was growing up.
+Usually I make them Refried Bean Tostadas or Avocado Tostadas just like my mom used to make when I was growing up.

 However, I also try to switch it up with different recipes like today's tostadas made with ground beef and refried beans.